jovibor/HexCtrl/README.md

 ```cpp
 HMENU GetMenuHandle()const;
 ```
-Retrives the `HMENU` handle of the control's context menu.
+Retrieves the `HMENU` handle of the control's context menu.
 You can use this handle to customize menu for your needs.

 Control's internal menu uses menu `ID`s in range starting from `0x8001`.
 So if you wish to add your own new menu, assign menu `ID` starting from `0x9000` to not interfere.